 A series of Bulletin 17C frequency analyses were conducted for review of design storms in the Neuse River mainstem basin HEC-HMS model.
 Specific gage locations for this review were chosen that best represent the variety in design storm peak flow and volume throughout the large study area.
 A number of gages along the Neuse River mainstem are considered regulated by Fall Lake.
 Therefore, at these sites a period of record was established beginning in December 1983, when the volume of the reservoir reached elevation targets that allowed for normal operations.
 Additionally, station skew at the regulated sites was used for computing a generalized skew due to the alteration of natural flows by the Falls Lake flood risk management mission.
 Overall, the peak frequency flow rates simulated in the HEC-HMS model had a reasonable agreement with the Bulletin 17C frequency analyses.
 At the USGS Neuse River near Clayton gage, more frequent modeled AEP events were underestimated, and more severe events were slightly overestimated.
 Frequency results at the USGS Little River near Princeton gage showed a consistent overestimation of modeled AEP event, though fitting reasonably well within confidence limits.
 Inclusion of the recent historic events of Hurricane Matthew and Hurricane Florence in the frequency analysis appeared to impact the upper half of design storm AEPs.
-Modeled flows were in better agreement with frequency curves when one or both of these significant events were treated as high outliers, even though Bulletin 17C results did not explicitly identify these two events as such.
-Consequently, the peak flows associated with these significant events were included in all frequency analyses conducted as part of this study.
+Modeled flows were in better agreement with frequency curves when one or both of these significant events were treated as high outliers.
 Site-specific development of design storms would be better suited for a refined study area and would likely produce a closer match to gage frequency analyses.
-However, due to the Neuse River's large basin size and the intent in simulating a single basin-wide precipitation event, design storm frequency flows produced by the HEC-HMS model were considered acceptable.
-Comparison of HEC-HMS flow to Bulletin 17C gage frequency analysis at select sites is shown in Figure 94 through Figure 98 and Table 54 through Table 58.
+However, due to the Neuse River's large basin size and the intent in simulating a single basin-wide precipitation event, design storm frequency flows produced by the HEC-

+HMS model were considered acceptable.
+Comparison of HEC-HMS flow to Bulletin 17C gage frequency analysis at select sites is shown in Figure 91 through Figure 95.

-Figure 94.
+Figure 91.
 Neuse River Mainstem Basin HEC-HMS flow comparison with USGS Neuse River near Clayton Gage Bulletin 17C Frequency Analysis